During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 As you know that we have Azure activity logs and Azure diagnostic logs.
 The two things are similar, but they are different in some very important respects.
-So how they differ:
+So how do they differ:

 - Azure Activity Logs log activity that is on the platform level.
 Think of Azure activity logs as the way that you find out about what happened to the Azure portal.
-So, if an administrator logs in, creates a new resource that is going to be logged within the Azure activity logs.
+So, if an administrator logs in, create a new resource that is going to be logged within the Azure activity logs.

-- Diagnostic Logs on the other hand is anything that happens within Azure resources, so let’s say Azure Firewall or Web Application Firewall (WAF), any of the activities that are generated from within those services.
+- Diagnostic Logs on the other hand are anything that happens within Azure resources, so let’s say Azure Firewall or Web Application Firewall (WAF), any of the activities that are generated from within those services.
 For example, traffic passing through Azure firewall, or rule matches on Azure WAF.
 Those activities are all logged within diagnostic logs.

-You can get diagnostic logs as resource-level logs, and activity logs as platform level logs.
+You can get diagnostic logs as resource-level logs, and activity logs as platform-level logs.